prestsoftware/prest/docs/src/privacy/index.rst

 How to Manage Cookies?
 ----------------------

-You can set your browser not to accept cookies, and the above website tells you how to remove cookies from your browser.
+You can set your browser not to accept cookies.
-However, in a few cases, some of our website features may not function as a result.

 Privacy Policies of Other Websites
 ----------------------------------